Bangkok, Thailand - Things to Do in Bangkok

 Getting There

-Bangkok is served by two major airports: Suvarnabhumi (BKK) for international flights and Don Mueang (DMK) for budget airlines and domestic routes.
-Suvarnabhumi Airport Rail Link connects to the city center in 30 minutes for 45 THB, while taxis cost 250-400 THB plus tolls.
-From Don Mueang, take the A1 bus to BTS Mo Chit station (30 THB) or a taxi (200-350 THB).
+Two airports serve Bangkok.
+Suvarnabhumi (BKK) handles international flights while Don Mueang (DMK) covers budget airlines and domestic routes.
+The Airport Rail Link connects Suvarnabhumi to the city center in 30 minutes for 45 THB, while taxis cost 250-400 THB plus tolls.
+From Don Mueang, options are limited.
+Take the A1 bus to BTS Mo Chit station (30 THB) or grab a taxi (200-350 THB).
 Both airports offer 24-hour transportation options, though late-night arrivals may require taxis or ride-sharing services.

 Getting Around

-Bangkok's public transportation system includes the BTS Skytrain, MRT subway, and extensive bus network.
-The BTS and MRT are clean, efficient, and air-conditioned, with fares ranging from 16-59 THB per trip.
-Grab (ride-sharing) is widely available and often cheaper than traditional taxis.
-Tuk-tuks are fun for short distances but negotiate prices beforehand (80-150 THB for nearby destinations).
+The transport system works here.
+The BTS Skytrain, MRT subway, and extensive bus network keep the city moving, with BTS and MRT offering clean, efficient, air-conditioned rides for 16-59 THB per trip.
+Grab is widely available and often cheaper than traditional taxis—download it immediately.
+Tuk-tuks are fun for short distances.
+Negotiate prices beforehand (80-150 THB for nearby destinations) or you'll get ripped off.
 River boats along the Chao Phraya provide scenic transportation between major attractions for 15-40 THB.
-Avoid taxis during rush hours (7-9 AM and 5-8 PM) when traffic can be severe.
+Rush hours (7-9 AM and 5-8 PM) turn the city into a parking lot—plan accordingly.

 Where to Stay